zim/nextjs-blog/README.md

 ## pie-cahart-one.js Component

-I did cheat bu creating an array of data in the scheme that I needed.
-If i had more time I would have created some util functions similar to `string-to-number.js` and `string-to-pay.js` to extract to reduce the array that was provided..
+I did cheat by creating an array of data in the scheme that I needed.
+If I had more time I would have created some util functions similar to `string-to-number.js` and `string-to-pay.js` to extract to reduce the array that was provided..

 ## Next.js API routes

-Ihad to add `polluter_data` as a hard coded array,a s I has some issues when I did create API route in the Next.js fashion...
+I had to add `polluter_data` as a hard coded array, as I has some issues when I did create API route in the Next.js fashion...

 All very rushed now..
 I have to stop :)